EventWorkspace (additional docs)

 Depending on the parameters in GenerateEventsFilter, the events will be filtered based on

 their pulse times or their absolute times.
-An neutron event’s
+A neutron event’s

-absolute time is the summation of its pulse time and TOF.
+absolute time is the sum of its pulse time and TOF.

 Sometimes one wants to filter events based on arbitrary conditions.
 In

 this case, one needs to go beyond what existing algorithms can do.
 For